MVolobueva/MTase-classification/README.md

 ## Acknowledgments

 We would like to acknowledge the developers and contributors of the libraries and tools used in this project.
 Special thanks to the HMMer team for their contribution to bioinformatics.

----

-Feel free to modify any sections as per your needs!